 - Arbitrary handling of compensation claims

-- No legal assistance insurance because it is by now a 'known fact' that people in Groningen have a conflict with Shell and Exxon
+- No legal assistance insurance because by now it’s a 'known fact' that people in Groningen have a conflict with Shell and Exxon

 - Fear of a severe quake and its consequences